AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CertificateUsage.rst

         If the "Server Public Key" **is empty**, Anjay falls back to PKIX when verification if a trust store is available.
-If neither the DM key nor a trust store is provided, Anjay **does not validate** the server certificate for Certificate Usage 3 and will connect to the server.
-Consider the security impact before relying on this mode.
+If neither the DM key nor a trust store is provided, Anjay **will not allow** establishing connection with the server.

 .. important::